-Help Support Captain Tim's 2009 Ride in the Pan-Mass Challenge toward a Cure for Cancer
+Make Donations for Pan-Massachusetts Challenge - Help Support Captain Tim's 2009 Ride in the Pan-Mass Challenge toward a Cure for Cancer

-corporate sponsors www.bunnyclark.com www.barnbilly.com www.chamberworks.com Welcome to my site where I attempt to make a difference for cancer patients throughout the world by dedicating my free time to raising money for the Pan-Massachusetts Challenge (PMC).
-The PMC is an 192 two day cycling event where I ride and individuals sponsor me with a donation.
-The donation goes directly to the Dana-Farber Cancer Institute (DFCI) in Boston, Massachusetts via the Jimmy Fund.
+corporate sponsors www.bunnyclark.com www.barnbilly.com www.chamberworks.com Welcome to my site where I attempt to make a difference for cancer patients throughout the world by generating financial donations to the Dana-Farber Cancer Institute (DFCI) in Boston, Massachusetts through the Pan-Massachusetts Challenge (PMC)/Jimmy Fund.
+The PMC is now an 180 mile (two day) cycling event where cyclists are sponsored by individuals/companies in order to raise the money needed to be qualified to ride in the event ($6,000) and to fight cancer through research and for cancer care.
+It used to be 192 miles until this year.
+I am one of those cyclists.
+Each sponsor's donation goes directly to the Dana-Farber Cancer Institute (DFCI) in Boston, Massachusetts via the Jimmy Fund, the fund raising arm of the DFCI.
 The Jimmy Fund was established in 1949.
-The PMC was established in 1980 and has since raised over half of the total money the Jimmy Fund has raised in donations since it's inception or $338 million for cancer research and treatment.
+The PMC was established in 1980 and has since raised over half of the total money the Jimmy Fund has raised in donations since it's inception or a total sum of $1,125,000,000.00, as of January 1, 2026.
+It is the largest sum of money ever contributed to a charity by an athletic fund raising event anywhere in the world.
 I got involved in 2007.
-By the end of the fifth year (fiscal 2011), I had moved a total of $127, 024.25 in donations on to the Jimmy Fund.
-Many donations come from the same individuals who give to my cancer drive year after year.
-But there are many new contributors as well.
-In 2012, my goal is to raise over $32,000.00 or about a $1,000 more than I raised in 2011.
-To do this I desperately need your help.
+By the end of my nineteenth year, December 31, 2025, I had moved a total of $543,356.00 in donations.
+Many donations come from the same individuals who give to my cancer project year after year.
+But there are many new contributors every year as well.
+In 2026, my goal is to raise over $40,000.00 as soon as I can and then add to that total.
+I have never reached that mark.
+The closest I came was the 2021 season where I was able to raise $37,950.00.
+Last years tally was exactly $35,000.00.
+One hundred percent of every donation I receive goes to cancer research; not a penny goes to administrative costs.
+Thank you all for your, generosity, trust and support!

 corporate sponsors